Luker501/QuorumDistributedSetup/README.md

 10. Initialize all nodes with `geth --datadir data init genesis.json`
 11. Start all nodes and send into background with `PRIVATE_CONFIG=ignore nohup geth --datadir data --permissioned --nodiscover --istanbul.blockperiod 5 --syncmode full --mine --minerthreads 1 --verbosity 5 --networkid 10 --rpc --rpcaddr 0.0.0.0 --rpcport 22000 --rpcapi admin,db,eth,debug,miner,net,shh,txpool,personal,web3,quorum,istanbul --emitcheckpoints --port 30303 2>>node.log &` Note that if you are *not* using a permissioned network, then remove the `--permissioned` tag.

-Your initial validator nodes will now be operational and you may attach to any node by executing `geth attach data/geth.ipc` in the required node's working directory.

 Note that part 11 starts Quorum without privacy support, as evidenced in prefix `PRIVATE_CONFIG=ignore`.

+## Initial Checks
+Following the previous setup, your initial validator nodes will now be operational and you may attach to any node by executing `geth attach data/geth.ipc` in the required node's working directory.

+Once attached there are various actions you can perform to check the connectivity of the network.
+For example:
+- `admin.peers` will detail what other nodes are connected to this one.
+- `eth.blockNumber` will detail how many blocks are on the blockchain.
+Make sure that this number is increasing.